MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/auto-charge-sequence-compound.md

 When the system calculates the value of a charge with a **Category** of *Percent*, it applies the defined percentage to the *value base* calculated so far at that position of the calculation.
 The value base can consist of the net amount across all order lines or the net amount across all order lines including line changes, both with or without sales taxes.

 The following examples show how the **Value base for header charges** option set on the **Accounts receivable parameters** page can impact your calculations.
-This setting is also described in the [Set up auto-charge compounding and sequencing](#set-up-comp-seq) section.
+This setting is also described in the [Set up autocharge compounding and sequencing](#set-up-comp-seq) section.

 ### Sum of line amounts only